egor-bogomolov/Software-Design-6th-semester/GrepArgparseLibraryChoiceExplained.md

-First I went to popular and active [Awesome Kotlin](https://github.com/KotlinBy/awesome-kotlin) GitHub repository, where information one can find information about decent libraries for Kotlin and searched for libraries for CLI argument parsing.
+First I went to popular and active [Awesome Kotlin](https://github.com/KotlinBy/awesome-kotlin) GitHub repository, where one can find information about decent libraries for Kotlin and searched for libraries for CLI argument parsing.

 I got three results and compared them.